gwastro/pycbc/docs/workflow/pycbc_bns_hdf_config_walkthrough.rst

 =====
-Instructions for running pycbc on sugar or atlas cluster
+Instructions for running PyCBC BNS pipeline on SUGAR
 =====

 Using the include environment :download:`install script <../resources/install_pycbc_env>`